Welcome, Guest. Please login or register.

 Bill,

-It is also true that all of those odd combination of winds and tides and mishaps present a challenge to the engineless sailor.
+Quote from: Bluenose on April 19, 2009, 11:57:44 AMIt is also true that all of those odd combination of winds and tides and mishaps present a challenge to the engineless sailor.

 For me, fully embraced in oddness, I see the challenges and inconveniences as my reason to sail.

-Sounds reason enuf to me Cool
+Sounds reason enuf to me 8)

 Frank

 Bluenose...
 I love your last post.Pretty well somes it up...and in a way NO ONE can debate.
 I have an OB ...although most would consider it undersized.
 I have no intentions of not having one but reading your last post has made me think of sailing on Fanshawe Lake in London Ontario 25 yrs ago.
 I didn't have the time to spare the 1 1/2 hour drive to Lake Huron at the time so I joined the sailing club there which was only a 10 minute drive.
 It had a 'no engine' policy.
 We kept our boats on a trailer, launched and sailed on/off the dock.
 I found it a terrifying experience at first even though I had been sailing a while.
 There was a gentleman there, aged 82, that had an ole Oday mariner.He was a absolute pleasure to watch.
 He would pass most boats sailing and could dock his boat gracefully with ease.
 I learned more about sailing that year than any other.
 I'd be so outta practice now that I'd probably take out 3 boats trying...but I remember it being easier than I thought after a while.
 Any hoot....good for ya and have a grog.
 Glad you've taken that approach.
-I'm sure you'll be the guy that others watch ..sailing "gracefully with ease" Wink
+I'm sure you'll be the guy that others watch ..sailing "gracefully with ease" ;)

 SV Wind Dancer